Plouni/smash_wav_to_pcm/Readme.md

 ### Simple Usage
 The easiest way is to simply click the Python scripts.
 They all have different uses:
 * `download_from_id_song.py`: asks for a song id from smashcustommusic.net and will download the brstm file.
 (Can also convert it to a pcm file)
 * `download_song_from_id_game.py`: asks for a game id from smashcustommusic.net and will download all of the brstm files.
-(Can also convert them to a pcm file)
+(Can also convert them to pcm files)
 * `generate_pcm_from_wav.py`: asks for a wav file (or folder) and will transform it to a 16bit 44.1KHz wav, convert it to a pcm and then normalize it

 To get the game id from smashcustommusic.net, take the number at the end of the URL of a game.